 So take some time to think about what type of pace you want from your career.
 Where will you thrive?
 Do you need a position that involves travel to new locations?
 Does your dream job include different responsibilities depending on the day?

 As you consider this question, also consider company size.
-For example, working in a large established company vs. a small startup demands very different things; the former often focuses on one specialized skill from each employee, while the latter requires a wider range of responsibilities to help establish the business.
+For example, working in a large established company vs. a small startup demands very different things; the former often focus on one specialized skill from each employee, while the latter requires a wider range of responsibilities to help establish the business.

 What Did You Love As A Child?